ms-iot/lsdk/docs/grapeboard.md

 service sshd restart
 ```

-Wait a little bit for the device to acquire an IP address, then run determine the device's IP by running:
+Wait a little bit for the device to acquire an IP address, then determine the device's IP by running:

 ```
 ifconfig eth0